CLEVERHome Storage

 4. Handy Laundry Jumbo Toy Hammock

-The Check Price is one of the simplest and cheapest ways to reclaim floor space in a playroom.
+The Compare Options is one of the simplest and cheapest ways to reclaim floor space in a playroom.
 It mounts in a corner using three hooks and expands to about 5.5 feet across, creating a mesh net that holds stuffed animals, soft dolls, and lightweight toys overhead and out of the way.

 Installation takes about five minutes with a drill.
 The stretchy mesh material is durable enough to hold a generous pile of plush toys, and it keeps them visible so kids can actually find the one they want instead of digging through a bin.
 It is not designed for heavy or hard toys -- this is strictly a soft-toy solution.